janschill/solid-comment/README.md

 # Solid Comment

 Read and write comments from your data pod.
-This module is inteded to be embedded into an application that wants its agents to enable a platform to read and write comments.
+This module is intended to be embedded into an application that wants its agents to enable a platform to read and write comments.
 The comments from each agent will live on their chosen data pod.
-When the permission was given to the client (application with this module embedded) it will be able to display the agents comments and to write new comments in it.
+When permission was given to the client (application with this module embedded) it will be able to display the agent's comments and to write new comments in it.

 ## Getting started